Slip and Fall Common Places

 Grocery Stores and Retail Stores

-Grocery and retail stores such as a Walmart can have several factors leading to falls.
+Slip and falls in grocery stores and retail stores such as a Walmart are common.
 Wet spots from spills or mopping and waxing the floors create slippery surfaces, while merchandise dropped on the floor can create tripping hazards.
 Refrigerator equipment can leak, and staff can leave carts or ladders in walkways unattended.
+Here is more information on a slip and fall in a store.

 Restaurants and Bars